MiddleRaster/mathmusings/TheIntegralOfOneOverX.md

 ---
 layout: default
-title: The Inegral of One Over X
+title: The Integral of One Over X
 ---

 If you've ever taken a first year calculus class, after learning how to integrate polynomials, the next thing you learn is how to integrate \\(1/x.\\)